oslabs-beta/Konstellation/README.md

 Open a browser and navigate to  `http://localhost:16686`.
 The jaeger UI should load.
 ![jaegerUIpicture](./images/JaegerUI.png)

-# Running the Electron App
+# Running the Application
+To start the application, run:
 ```
 npm install
 npm run build
 ```

+To run the backend:

 ```
-NPM run server-prod
+npm run server-prod

 ```

-Then on a different terminal run
+Then on a different terminal, to run the client:

 ```
-NPM run electron-start
+npm run client
 ```

 # DELETE LATER